obnam-mirror/obnam2/tutorial.md

 the user has to be able to read their contents to back them up.

 To generate an encryption key, run `obnam init` and type a passphrase.
 The key will be derived from that, and saved into `~/.config/obnam/passwords.yaml`.
-TK do I need to remember the passphrase for anything else? `backup` and `restore` don't need it.
-Should we advise users to keep a separate backup of passwords.yaml, since it's impossible to restore backups without it?

 With that, you're ready to make your first backup!
 Run the following command, and watch Obnam go through all the files in your roots: